valeriangalliat/vboxip/README.md

 A generic compilation command is provided in `build.bat` but you may want to adapt it with your actual Microsoft .NET version and location.

-Obviously VirtualBox needs to be installed, and the `VBoxManage.exe` file must be present.
+VirtualBox needs to be installed, and the `VBoxManage.exe` file must be present.

 Usage
 -----

-The `vboxip.exe` program takes at least 3 arguments:
+The `vboxip.exe` program takes at least 3 arguments.

 1. Virtual machine name.
 1. Network interface number.